s3gw-tech/s3gw/docs/decisions/0004-release-captain.md

   - Use `vx.y.z` as title.
   - Paste the content of `s3gw/docs/release-notes/s3gw-vx.x.x.md` as release notes.
-- After waiting for the release pipeline to finish building, go to the release page and make the draft release public.
+- After waiting for the [release pipeline][4] to finish building, go to the release page and make the draft release public.

 ### Sanity Checks